Joshua Del Papa

 What is something you would like to tell students who may not be able to do an AP elective at Western?

-I agree with my co-residents who have talked about how the resident culture at the Western AP program is fantastic.
-Everyone has been very supportive and it has been a lot of fun!
-If you can’t schedule an elective, I highly recommend reaching out to any of the current residents (myself included!) for an informal chat, we’d be happy to share our experiences with you.
+I agree with my co-residents who emphasize the supportive culture at Western’s AP program.
+If you’re unable to schedule an elective, I highly recommend reaching out to current residents for an informal chat.
+I’d be happy to discuss my experience.